ken00535/route/README.md

-# router
+# route

-router provides a route mechanism, you can route your message easily.
+route provides a route mechanism, you can route your message easily.

 for example, if you have to handle your customized protocol (a.k.a not http), you can use it!